Doctor of Infectious Diseases: Salary and Career Facts

 Career Information At a Glance

-Medical scientists and epidemiologists often hold doctorates, and they conduct research on the symptoms and spread of transmittable diseases.
-Although some of these medical scientists are also medical doctors, being a doctor is not a requirement for this job.
+Doctors of infectious diseases, medical scientists and epidemiologists often hold a Doctor of Philosophy (Ph.D.) or Doctor of Medicine (MD), and conduct research on the symptoms and spread of transmittable diseases.
+Depending on the focus of individual careers, a doctor of infection diseases can be a medical physician or hold a doctorate in a relevant field.
 The table below gives some career facts for those interested in doctoral-level study of infectious diseases:

 |Degree Required||Ph.D., sometimes combined with an M.D.|

 |Licensure||None for standard medical scientists and epidemiologists; physicians need a medical license|

 |Job Growth (2014-2024)||6% for epidemiologists, 8% for other medical scientists*|

 |Median Salary (2014)||$67,420 for epidemiologists, $79,930 for other medical scientists*|

 What is a Doctor of Infectious Disease Program?

 Programs on infectious diseases generally award Ph.D. degrees.
 They focus on the study of symptoms, diseases and cures for diseases related to communicable parasites, viruses and bacteria.
 This type of program will teach you how to think critically, while performing your own research and laboratory work.
 You will also be exposed to the most recent research available from published scientists.
 Through this program, you may help to develop vaccines and other medications, with the goal of prolonging life and improving health.

 Some universities offer medical residency programs and Ph.D. programs in epidemiology, a related area.
 Residencies may be offered dually with a Master of Public Health or a Ph.D. in Epidemiology.
 These types of dual-degree programs allow you to train as a medical doctor while also conducting research in public health and infectious diseases.